imkira/go-task/README.md

   // seconds to execute.
 ```

-Pleae note this example is "almost" equivalent to the previous.
+Please note this example is "almost" equivalent to the previous.
 But there is
 actually a big difference: With SetTimeout, the deadline is automatically set
-right before the task is run.
-With SetDeadline, the deadline is set the moment
+right when the task is about to run.
+With SetDeadline, the deadline is set the
-you call SetDeadline.
-For this reason, you should use SetTimeout for task
+moment you call SetDeadline.
+For this reason, you should use SetTimeout for
-duration restrictions (e.g., the task should not take more than X time), and
+task duration restrictions (e.g., the task should not take more than X time),
-SetDeadline for absolute date/time restrictions (e.g., the task should finish
+and SetDeadline for absolute date/time restrictions (e.g., the task should
-before midnight).
+finish before midnight).

 #### Example: Cancelling Tasks with Signals